This article was originally published on My Mental Health on 15 September 2020.

 Caring for a dementia patient can be challenging, as well as stressful.
 It can also take a physical and emotional toll on the caregiver.
 To provide the best possible care for patients, caregivers can start by looking after their own health and wellbeing.

 Having a strong support network really helps too.
 Apart from friends and family, help can also come from fellow caregivers in support groups.
 Support groups provide caregivers a place to share their feelings, gain emotional support and talk to people who they can relate to.
-The Alzheimer’s Disease Association (ADA) provides help and support for caregivers.
-For more information, you can call ADA’s Helpline at 6377 0700 or visit www.alz.org.sg.
+Alzheimer’s Disease Association (formerly known as Dementia Singapore) provides help and support for caregivers.

 For more information on dementia: